About Us

 CORLOS INTELLIGENCE

 1. "So that was your ulterior motive?"
 B'jhon asked.
 Ordinarily, Corlos would induce a heart attack when an asset went rogue, and only when an asset was involved; executions and executioners were mostly symbolic.
+Methods evolve but the old lingo sticks.
 Dayton's termination order had switched from 'on,' to 'off,' then 'on,' and now 'off' again with a suspended sentence.

 2. "I always have an ulterior motive," Daniel answered with a twinkle.
 He appreciated B'jhon's psionic restraint.
-When Daniel pushed a button on a remote console at Corlos: Someone, somewhere in the Universe unknowingly experienced a paradigm shift and inherited a completely new history and future.
+When Daniel pushed a button on a remote console at Corlos: Someone, somewhere in the Universe unknowingly experienced a paradigm shift and inherited a completely new life.

 3. B'jhon thought it was rather brilliant: The most sophisticated machines in the Universe were safely out of sight, out of mind, in some other time on some other world and could change dimensions as needed.
 "That's why you get the big bucks!"
 B'jhon said as he exited Daniel's office; a line he had heard during his field days.
 "And not just any world, either!"
 Daniel teased.